Subashganesan00/SubashGanesan/README.md

 - 👋 Hi, I’m @Subashganesan00,
-- 👀 I’m interested in DATA SCIENTIST,
+- 👀 I’m interested to become a DATA SCIENTIST,
 - 🌱 I’m currently learning Advanced Programming and Master Data Science,
 - 💞️ I am looking forward to collaborating with all of you,
 - 📫  How to reach me subashganesan00@gmail.com , 9095450372.